Fabxx/ASG/README.md

 NOTE 2 (for XBMC users): on windows some applications can restart and change the PID name, and the ps1 script will fail to detect the pid of the launcher app and will open XBMC again.
 I can't do much about it.
 This is not the case for emulators

-NOTE 3: The script looks for `.EXE`, rename the extension of the exe to use in uppercase.

 # [Extra] Integrating with steam rom manager